hs-eli/S-Temp-VWC-EC-02-SKU101990667/README.md

 To inteface it with a PC you need an RS485-USB adapter.
 I use [USB2-H-5002-M adapter](https://ro.mouser.com/ProductDetail/Connective-Peripherals/USB2-H-5002-M?qs=3ndysOCld3dM1CbaZGsvng%3D%3D).

 The demo software is written in Python.
 It requires [minimalmodbus](https://pypi.org/project/minimalmodbus/) python package to work.

+For extra feature or custom solution contact me at elisei.ilies@gmail.com